weaviate/weaviate-io/developers/weaviate/current/modules/text2vec-transformers.md

 ## Option 2: Use any publically available Huggingface Model

-You can build a docker image which supports any model from the [Huggingface model hub](https://huggingface.co/models) with a two-line Dockerfile.
+You can build a Docker image which supports any model from the [Huggingface model hub](https://huggingface.co/models) with a two-line Dockerfile.
 In the following example, we are going to build a custom image for the [`distilroberta-base` model](https://huggingface.co/distilroberta-base).

 #### Step 1: Create a `Dockerfile`
 Create a new `Dockerfile`.
 We will name it `distilroberta.Dockerfile`.
 Add the following lines to it: